Comcast/sheens/README.md

 3. A state transition is determined by pattern matching against either a pending message or current bindings.
 4. Actions ideally just generate messages and return new bindings.
-A good action has no side effects nor will it ever block on IO.
+A good action can have no side effects nor will can it block on IO.
 6. A collection of machines is called a _crew_.
 A crew is typically associated with a user account (or some agent).
 7. Machines within a crew can send messages to all other machines in that crew or to a specific machine in that crew.
    (Intra-crew messaging is optionally provided by a _nanobus_ via a pluggable `Router`.)
-8. Machines can send messages to any service if routed appropriately.
+8. Machines can send messages to any external service if routed appropriately.
 9. Action languages are pluggable.
-Most examples here are based on [goja](https://github.com/dop251/goja), which is an ECMAScript implementation.
+Most examples here are based on [goja](https://github.com/dop251/goja), which is an ECMAScript implementation in Go.

 > "Transmit the message to the receiver; hope for an answer some day."
 >